-[16 marks] [SPaG 4 marks]

-The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
+[16 marks] [SPaG 4 marks] The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.

-TargetExplain and analyse historical events and periods studied using secondorder concepts (AO2:8)Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:8)
+Target Explain and analyse historical events and periods studied using secondorder concepts (AO2:8) Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:8) Level 4:

-Level 4: Complex explanation of stated factor and other factor(s) leading to a 13-16 sustained judgement Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
+Complex explanation of stated factor and other factor(s) leading to a sustained judgement 13-16 9-12 Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
+Extends Level 3.